-The Office of International Admissions and Programs provides currently enrolled F-1 students and F-1 alumni currently on Post-Completion OPT and STEM OPT with a complimentary code to file their taxes with Sprintax.
+The Office of International Admissions & Student Services provides currently enrolled F-1 students and F-1 alumni currently on Post-Completion OPT and STEM OPT with a complimentary code to file their taxes with Sprintax.
 Sprintax is a company that specializes in non-resident tax filings.
 It is very important to file with Sprintax and not other common tax filing software, as other programs are designed for residents.

-Office of International Admissions and Programs staff cannot provide individual tax advice.
+Office of International Admissions & Student Services staff cannot provide individual tax advice.
 We can only provide basic general guidelines to get you started in preparing your taxes.
 No information on this site may be considered formal tax advice.
 We suggest you consult with appropriate tax counsel as necessary.

 We recommend that you contact Sprintax directly with any tax-related questions that you may have, and attend one of their FREE webinars to learn more about your tax filing obligations.